Tomas Olsson: Desire to ski down Everest

 Tomas Olsson was not the only one to attempt skiing down Mount Everest this year he was part of "The Vikings are back: Climb + Sky-ski Everest expedition 2006" with the ambition to ski down the North Col route of Mount Everest.
 As part of an ongoing project to ski the Seven summits, the Swedish expedition were involved in a project of climbing and sky-skiing down the Seven Summits.

 The expedition consisted of Tomas Olsson, Tormod Granheim from Norway and Fredrik Schenholm.
 The guys successfully skied down Cho Oyu in fall, 2004.
 However, logistical problems prevented the pair from attempting a similar feat on Shisha Pangma.
 Olsson and Granheim had been training hard all winter in Chamonix, French Alps, for the upcoming Everest challenge.
 Fredrik Schenholm would join the expedition as a photographer.

 Another expedition, Swedish Everest Ski expedition (Martin Letzter and Olof Sundstrom), also skied down Everest the same day as Tomas Olsson using an easier route.

 They had already skied Elbrus, Denali, Aconcagua, Kosciuszko, and Kilimanjaro during the last three years.
-To reach Mount Everest the team reached Tibet after driving 12 000 kilometers from Stockholm to Kathmandu, through such countries as Russia, Poland, Romania, Turkey, Iran, Pakistan and India, in a 13-year-old Land Rover Defender.
+To reach Mount Everest the team reached Tibet after driving 12,000 kilometers from Stockholm to Kathmandu, through such countries as Russia, Poland, Romania, Turkey, Iran, Pakistan and India, in a 13-year-old Land Rover Defender.

 The team would have skied the Antarctica the coming winter if they would have been successful in completing their series by skiing Mount Vinson during the Antarctic summer 2006/2007.

-During the expedition in May 2006, Olsson, while rappelling down a 150-meter rock cliff at 8,500 meters up, fell to his death when his snow anchor broke, which knocked him unconscious and sent him sliding down the wall to his death, dying the day after David Sharp froze to death in Green Boots Cave.